f5devcentral/f5-waap/waf-lab/waf-lab.rst

 .. image:: ../_static/screenshot-global-vip-public.png
   :width: 50%

-In this topology we are sending traffic to an AnyCast IP that is hosted in Volterra's Regional Edge.
+In this topology we are sending traffic to an AnyCast IP that is hosted in F5 Distributed Cloud Platform's Regional Edge.

 We then connect to the AWS resource via it's Public IP address.